What counts as cheating?

 However horrendous they may be, bugs and glitches are generally accepted in PC games.
 This is both because computers vary so drastically that consumers understand making everything work properly with all hardware configurations would be a Herculean task, and also because we have learned to bend over and take it.
 “Here’s my $50, can I have a game that won’t work for a month until you patch it?
 Thanks.”
 So I may still be slightly bitter about bugs in PC games, but nothing prepared me for game breaking bugs in current console games.

 I read that Champions of Norrath was rushed and that it was slightly buggy but I didn’t foresee game ending problems.
-When my roommate and I somehow managed to allow a solid wall to come between us (by my teleportation through rock), the game seemed lost. → Read the rest
+When my roommate and I somehow managed to allow a solid wall to come between us (by my teleportation through rock), the game seemed lost. → Some say the world will end in fire, some say in read more

 The Propaganda Project: Reggie Fils Aime